kimmo1019/audioNet/readme.md

 modify `webfront.py`, change `MODEL_ID` to yours.

 ## Step 3.2 Run `python webfront.py`.
-open a web browser and input URL:http://127.0.0.1:9000/predict.
+Open a web browser and input URL:http://IP_ADDRESS:9000.

 ## Step 3.3 You can record a voice directive and upload it for test immediately.

 *It requires `[ffmpeg]`(https://ffmpeg.org/) for audio file format convertion.

-** Select Checkpoint for Evaluation modify `webfront.py`, change `MODEL_ID` to yours.
+** Select Checkpoint for Evaluation
+Modify `webfront.py`, change `MODEL_ID` to yours.

 # Step 4.
 How to deploy your model in mobile?
 *  Convert model file *.h5 to *.pb file